 Concerns have been raised by local residents, traders and civic organisations about various aspects of the current plan for the development of the market.
 Given the long passage of time, including over seven years since the most recent planning application was granted, the Panel considered that the existing agreement must therefore be reviewed to consider what other factors have come into play since then and whether this represents the best option for local residents.
 In particular, questions over whether alternative options were adequately considered and whether current arrangements are legally compliant have been raised.
-The Panel also wished to assess whether the Council's responsibilities in respect of the S106 agreement for Wards Corner have been monitored sufficiently and whether any of the parties concerned are, or have been, in breach of obligations under the agreement.
-The Panel's intention was therefore to consider evidence from a broad range of witnesses and then make recommendations to Cabinet."
+The Panel also wished to assess whether the Council's responsibilities in respect of the S106 agreement for Wards Corner have been, in breach of obligations under the agreement.
+The Panel's intention was therefore to consider evidence from a broad range of witnesses and then make recommendations to Cabinet."3